hannahshader/HiLabSuite/DOCUMENT.md

 empty overlaps: occur when one word completely envelops another word in overlap, causing the envelopping word to not appear inside the overlap markers.
-Due to a limitation with our current implementation of overlaps, which works at a word level and not a character level.
+Due to a limitation with our current implementation of overlaps, which works at a word level  not a character level.